-You might have tests to check how your heart is working before you start treatment.
+You have heart tests to check how well your heart is working before you start treatment.
 You may also have them during and after treatment.

 You might have liver changes that are usually mild and unlikely to cause symptoms.
 They usually go back to normal when treatment finishes.
 You have regular blood tests to check for any changes in the way your liver is working.

 You may gain weight while having this treatment.
 You may be able to control it with diet and exercise.
 Tell your healthcare team if you are finding it difficult to control your weight.

 This is common with people having treatment for early breast cancer.

 You might have red or pink urine.
 This won't harm you.
 It’s due to the colour of the chemotherapy and lasts for one or two days.

 Your nails may become darker during treatment.
 They might also be painful, become loose and come off.

 Occasional side effects

 These side effects happen in between 1 and 10 out of every 100 people (between 1 and 10%).
 You might have one or more of them.
 They include:

 - a serious reaction to an infection also known as sepsis.
 Signs can include feeling very unwell, not passing urine, being sick, a very high or very low temperature or shivering - contact your advice line straight away if you have any of these symptoms